Edg100/homework-601-layouts/readme.md

 ## By: Edgardo Guillen
 ## This the URL for my website using Z and F layouts:
 [Cloud Computing](http://edgalayout.eastus.azurecontainer.io)
-## This is a screenshot of the hisorty of commits
+## This is a screenshot of the history of commits
 ![Layout Commit](layout_commit.jpg)